cloudstateio/samples-js-shoppingcart/deploy/README.md

 #### Getting container image ready

-You can use the pre-built `lightbend-docker-registry.bintray.io/cloudstate-samples/frontend:latest` container image available at Lightbend Cloudstate samples repository.
+You can use the pre-built `lightbend-docker-registry.bintray.io/cloudstate-samples/frontend:latest` container image.

 Alternatively, you can clone the [cloudstateio/samples-ui-shoppingcart](https://github.com/cloudstateio/samples-ui-shoppingcart) repository and follow the instructions there to build an image and deploy it to your own container image repository.